mezo-org/musd/docs/rfc-microloans.md

 - Who will run the liquidation bot?
 We can run it, or we can open source it and allow others to handle the operation.
   - Note that if we want others to run the bot we will need to monitor profitability of liquidations more closely.
 - What are the fees?
-- What are the other parameters (minimum/maximum CR for microloans)?
 - What does the upgrade path look like?